hossein1376/kala/README.md

 This module consists of structs to define the request, response and data structure, hence the name.

-### internal/Errors
+### internal/response

+General response function (named `Respond`), as well as helper functions for specefic HTTP status codes reside here.

-HTTP error responses reside here, as well as custom defined errors that mostly will be returned from `internal/data` to be switch-case-ed in `cmd/handlers` to differentiate between different error cases and situations.
+Also custom defined errors that will be used to differentiate between different error cases and situations are placed here; each has methods on them with varying degrees of information returned.

 ### pkg